hakzsam/re-pcounter-tools/hwdocs/pcounter/gf100/gf100-intro.rst

 - gred_count

   - desc: Number of warps executing reduction operations on global and shared memory.
 Increments by one if at least one thread in a warp executes the instruction
   - display: RAW

+TODO
+====

+- vertex_shader_instruction_rate

+  - desc: Percentage of shader instructions belonging to vertex shader threads
+  - display: RAW

+- hull_shader_instruction_rate

+  - desc: Percentage of shader instructions belonging to hull shader threads
+  - display: RAW

+- domain_shader_instruction_rate

+  - desc: Percentage of shader instructions belonging to domain shader threads
+  - display: RAW

+- geometry_shader_instruction_rate

+  - desc: Percentage of shader instructions belonging to geometry shader threads
+  - display: RAW

+- pixel_shader_instruction_rate

+  - desc: Percentage of shader instructions belonging to pixel shader threads
+  - display: RAW

+- shd_tex_read_bytes

+  - desc: Number of bytes read from the tex unit by the shader unit.
+  - display: RAW

+- shd_l1_requests

+  - desc: Number of l1 requests from the shader unit.
+  - display: RAW

+- shd_l1_read_bytes

+  - desc: Number of bytes transferred from the l1 unit by the shader unit.
+  - display: RAW

+- tex_l2_requests

+  - desc: Number of l2 read requests from the texture unit.
+  - display: RAW

+- tex_l2_read_bytes

+  - desc: Number of bytes read from the l2 unit from the texture unit.
+  - display: RAW

+- l1_l2_requests

+  - desc: Number of l2 requests from the l1 unit.
+  - display: RAW

+- l1_l2_bytes

+  - desc: Number of bytes transferred to the l2 unit by the l1 unit.
+  - display: RAW

+- rop_l2_read_bytes

+  - desc: Number of bytes read to the l2 unit by the rop unit.
+  - display: RAW

+- rop_l2_write_bytes

+  - desc: Number of bytes written to the l2 unit by the rop unit.
+  - display: RAW